KuzneY2K/fs-journal/notes/10-vue.md

 route.params.whateverId

 ref('') is good for single input, for multiple use ref({}) and just use same param on v-model. ex: v-model="carData.make", v-model="carData.model" instead of using .value

+Check VUE dev tools to see if anything is registering to the ref object